 As a multidisciplinary care hospital, the Lebanese Hospital Geitaoui - UMC is a religious non-profit hospital with mission to treat all patients without any exception regardless of race, class or creed.
 It is a Church property, a Wakf, and benevolently is administrated.
 The medical body is carefully selected and acts as a liberal profession.

 The board of directors is headed by Mother Marie Antoinette Saadeh, Superior General of the Maronite Sisters.
-Sister Hadia Abi Chebli and the Dean of Faculty of Medical Sciences at the Lebanese University Professor Pierre Yared are in charge the general management.
+Sister Hadia Abi Chebli and the former Dean of Faculty of Medical Sciences at the Lebanese University Professor Pierre Yared are in charge the general management.

 The Lebanese Hospital Geitaoui has acquired in 2013 the status of University Medical Center upon the signature of an agreement with the Faculty of Medical Sciences of the Lebanese University.

 Since its foundation, the Lebanese Hospital Geitaoui - UMC has been a pioneer in providing the newest technologies.
 The Lebanese Hospital Geitaoui - UMC provides currently 160 beds to be extended to 250 beds by 2018.

 - 1981: first CT scanner imaging center in Lebanon

 - 1992: first center in Lebanon for the serverely burnt patients